 Presentation formats include 15-minute oral presentations, 15-minute music, dance, film, and theater presentations, staffed poster sessions, and staffed artwork displays.

 Class presentations - Most of our oral presentation sessions involve four 15-minute presentations by individual students from different disciplines on a common theme to form a 75-minute session (5 minutes between presentations).
 However, some presentations are from an entire class on group work.
 An all-class presentation can be for an entire 75-minute session with one group presentation or multiple individual 15-minute presentations on the shared topic.
 Alternatively, students involved in group class projects may submit one 15-minute presentation to be incorporated into a standard multidisciplinary 75-minute session.

 The event on Friday is located in and around McCardell Bicentennial Hall.
 Locations of associated activities on Thursday or Friday night are listed in the program.

 Students are invited to submit presentations conducted in any language.
 We will, however, require that non-English presentations include English translations in a format appropriate to the presentation’s structure, such as slide subtitles.

-The application process for this year’s symposium will begin with an all-campus email message in November, inviting all students to participate.
-A similar message will be sent at the beginning of January.
+The application process for this year’s symposium will begin with an all-campus email message in December, inviting all students to participate.
+A similar message will be sent in January.
 Students participating as individuals, small groups, or classes must all submit an on-line application, and each presentation must include a designated faculty or staff sponsor.
 See the current application deadline at go/symapp.
 Students and their sponsors will be notified of their presentation time and grouping in late March.